 Menopause symptoms can impact productivity and turnover

 Creating a supportive environment starts with understanding how symptoms impact daily life.
-1.3 million females in the U.S. enter menopause each year.
+An estimated 1.1 billion people worldwide will have experienced menopause by 2025.
 The average age of menopause — when someone hasn’t had a menstrual cycle for 12 months — is 51, but symptoms can start up to a decade before.
 That means more employees than you might expect are managing not only well-known symptoms like hot flashes but sleep loss and mood-related symptoms, too.

 Part of the problem is that while menopause symptoms are common, receiving treatment is not.
 42% of women say they’ve never discussed menopause with a health provider, and only one in five women have received a referral to a menopause specialist.
 This is due in part to the fact that in the U.S. healthcare system, training around menopause is limited.
 Most medical schools don’t teach students about menopause.
 Just 20% of OB/GYN residency programs provide any kind of menopause training — and most are elective.